ctechols/cycle-window-placement/README.md

 specifications in sawfish, which use pixels.
 This is done to make it simpler to move your configuration between machines without worrying about screen sizes.

-The placement functions aren't smart enough to avoid dockbars and other windows that are supposed to be ignored.
-To workaround this problem just account for those windows by specifying candidate placements that don't place windows over docks.
+The placement algorithm is pretty naive when it comes to avoiding dock windows (such as xfce4-panel).
+If you shove a window into a region of the screen that contains a dock window, the window will be shrank in such a way as to not overlap with the dock, but still be wholly contained within the region.